 Kona Farmers markets

-There are many farmers markets in and near Kona that you can visit.
-The two most popular is the Kona farmers market in central Kona which is open Wednesday through Sunday.
-Read about all Farmers Markets around Kona.
+There are several farmers markets in and near Kona that you can visit.
+The most popular one is the Kona farmers market in central Kona which is open Wednesday through Sunday.

 Petroglyphs